Matt Eicheldinger

 Matt Eicheldinger (born c.
 1987) is an American author, former middle school teacher, and social media personality.
 He is best known for his Matt Sprouts series of middle-grade novels and his memoir Sticky Notes: Memorable Lessons from Ordinary Moments.
 His debut novel became a The New York Times and USA Today bestseller in its first week of publication.

 Early life and education

 Eicheldinger grew up on Colorado's western slope, where he developed interests in soccer and reading comics.
 He attended Concordia University in St. Paul on a track scholarship, graduating in 2009.
 During his college years, he was an eight-time NSIC Champion in men's track and field.
 In 2024, he was inducted into the Concordia-St. Paul Athletic Hall of Fame.

 Teaching career

 After completing his student teaching in Fridley, Minnesota, Eicheldinger began his teaching career in the Wayzata school district, where he taught middle school language arts for over 15 years.
-Known to his students as "Mr. Eich," he became recognized for his storytelling method of teaching and innovative classroom techniques.

-During his teaching years, Eicheldinger developed several distinctive practices: